How early should you start packing for a trip?

-Make sure you pack things in the order you need them.
-Have a set of pajamas for everyone on top, so you can easily pick them up on your first night.
-Trying to carry very light luggage, in order to be able to travel only with hand luggage, is often a big mistake.
-I have a packing list that is always updated (especially right after a trip) and I buy most of the clothes in my closet to make them good travel clothes.
+Have a set of pajamas for everyone on top so you can easily grab them on your first night.
+Trying to carry very light luggage in order to travel with only hand luggage is often a mistake.
+I have a packing list that I always update (especially after a trip) and I buy most of my clothes with travel in mind.
+When it comes to things like bikinis and sunglasses, be decisive and choose one or two pairs.

-Make sure you focus on packing and not trying to solve other problems, it's very easy to think you did something when you're distracted.
-When it comes to things like bikinis and sunglasses, you have to be decisive and wear one or two pairs.
-I have this blank printable list that you can use, or this list of checklist styles that you can use to plan your packaging.
-Resealable bags are great for packing because you can use them to organize makeup, seal dirty underwear, make sure liquids don't spill all over your clothes, and much more.
+I have this blank printable list that you can use, or this list of checklist styles that you can use to plan your packing.
+Resealable bags are great for packing because they can be used to organize makeup, seal dirty underwear, make sure liquids don't spill all over your clothes, and much more.
+Unless you have a good reason for wanting to travel with only carry-on baggage, plan to pack a real (large) suitcase.
+Anything related to your sleep routine (makeup remover, facial wash, etc.) or morning routine (makeup, contact lenses, etc.) should go in your carry-on baggage.

+Pack your carry-on carefully, including the essentials you would need in case your airline loses your checked baggage.
+You'll have time to fine-tune your outfits, leave out unnecessary items, and help others pack for their travels.
 Many people wait until the last minute to pack their belongings in their suitcase, but others may have their things stored for months.
 I check my basic packing list about a month in advance to make sure I have the right items on hand.
-Overpacking leads to its own set of problems, such as excess baggage charges, damaged baggage, and absolutely no suitcase space for souvenirs or purchases abroad.
-There is no reason to be my messiest self, and before my next trip, I was going to become someone who would delight in suitcases, and a good time was guaranteed.
+Overpacking leads to its own set of problems such as excess baggage charges, damaged baggage, and no suitcase space for souvenirs or purchases abroad.

 Polly Amescua